 - The 10 Golden Rules to Attracting Authority Links

 - How You Can Rank a New Site Higher Than an Old Site

 - Your “How-To” Post Will Fail If You Don’t Use These Techniques

 - How to Create Smarter Content Using Semantic Keyword Research

-Now I know that there were other external effects that could have caused those 30 internal pages to receive more traffic such as search engine algorithm updates, but the other internal pages only saw a 38% increase in search traffic during that same time period, while the internal pages that I built 117 links to saw a 148% increase in search traffic.
+Now I know that there were other external factors that could have caused those 30 internal pages to receive more traffic such as search engine algorithm updates.
+Other internal pages, however, only saw a 38% increase in search traffic during that same time period, while the internal pages that I built 117 links to saw a 148% increase in search traffic.

-If you want to go after head terms, by all mean do so.
+If you want to go after head terms, by all means, do so.
 But if you want to try something new, stop checking your rankings, create good content and build authority links to your internal pages.
-In the long run your SEO traffic will go up.
+In the long run, your SEO traffic will go up.

-What I track these days is my overall search traffic and if it is going up month over month.
+What I track these days is my overall search traffic and whether or not it is going up month over month.